Svaty: Svaty 7 (2021)

-Again many years being passed, and new stories beginning!
-Beloved granddaughter Zhenya has grown up and is going to marry a British man (Jack), and restless grandparents will help her make the right choice.
-This time the family are in their repertoire: a vacation in Belarus will result in a loud international scandal, harmless trip to Georgia will turn into a series of incredible events, and even a trip to the 19th century will become family troubles.
-This is a comedy, and a drama, and a musical, and an action movie, and poetry, and prose, and, of course, love, that is, all life - in all its diversity.
+The granddaughter Zhenya has grown up and is about to marry a British man (Jack), and the restless grandparents want to help her make the right choice.
+This time the family are in their repertoire: a vacation in Belarus will result in a loud international scandal, a harmless trip to Georgia will turn into a series of incredible events, and even a trip to the 19th century will become family troubles.

 Production

 In 2008, a two-part TV movie Svaty was shot in Kyiv.
 The project was not originally intended to continue, but after its success on television, it was extended for the second season (which was also filmed in a telefilm format), and then for subsequent seasons (shot in mini-series).

 Svaty 6 was to be the final season.
 However, later the creators of the series said that it was possible to continue the series until the seventh season.
 Shooting of Svaty 7 was to begin in 2014, but because of the political situation in Ukraine it was postponed.
 In May 2015, Volodymyr Zelenskyy said that the scenario of the seventh season had already been written, but the shooting was still postponed.
-One of the reasons for this was the disagreement within the film crew: Zelenskyy, like the whole studio "Kvartal-95", supported the Ukrainian government's side in the matter of the Crimea and the armed conflict in the Donbass, while Russian actors, including Tatyana Kravchenko (born in Donetsk) and Fyodor Dobronravov, adhere to other views.
-In addition, Fyodor Dobronravov, Lyudmila Artemyeva and Nikolay Dobrynin do not have the right to enter the territory of Ukraine.
+One of the reasons for this was the disagreement within the film crew: Zelenskyy, like the whole studio "Kvartal-95", supported the Ukrainian government's side in the matter of the Crimea and the armed conflict in the Donbas, while Russian actors, including Tatyana Kravchenko (born in Donetsk) and Fyodor Dobronravov, adhere to other views.
+In addition, Fyodor Dobronravov, Lyudmila Artemyeva and Nikolay Dobrynin were banned from entering Ukraine for their support of the Russian annexation of Crimea.

 As a result, in 2017 it was decided to shoot Svaty 7 in Belarus, as well as in Georgia.
-As of the end of 2017, the shooting was suspended.
+As of the end of 2017, the filming was suspended.

-The premiere of the seventh season took place on 20 December 2021 on the 1+1 (TV channel), and on 27 December, on the Russia-1 TV channel.
+The premiere of the seventh season took place on 20 December 2021 on 1+1, and on 27 December, on the Russia-1 TV channel.

 Spin-offs

-On 10 December 2011, the premiere of the documentary project Svaty: zhizn bez grima was held on the Inter TV channel.
+On 10 December 2011, the premiere of the documentary project Svaty: zhizn bez grima (Life Without Make-up) was broadcast by Inter TV channel.

-In 2012, came off the spin-off series Svaty - Baiki Mityaya.
+In 2012, came off the spin-off series Svaty – Baiki Mityaya (Mitiai's Tales).
 The series consists of twenty series, united by a common plot.
 Mitya tells about the "true" cases from his life to the inhabitants of the village of Kuchugury.

-In 2012, the Ukrainian television broadcast a culinary program Matchmaker at the Stove.
+In 2012, Ukrainian television broadcast a culinary program Matchmaker at the Stove.
 The leading ones are Valentina's grandmother (Tatyana Kravchenko), great-grandmother Lyudmila Stepanovna (Olga Aroseva), granddaughter Zhenya (Sofia Stetsenko), neighbor Larissa (Olesya Zheleznyak) and Mitiai (Nikolay Dobrynin).

-In 2016 the studio "Kvartal-95" released a cartoon Svatiki, which is an animated version of the selected moments from the series Svaty.
+In 2016 the Kvartal 95 Studio released a cartoon Svatiki, which is an animated version of the selected moments from the series Svaty.